onzfonz/comp227/src/content/3/en/part3b.md

 Remember that the fork's job is merely to interact with the web server.
 We will never commit code directly to this fork.
 The fork though can sync with the your commit repo in 227 and when it does sync, the web server will be updated magically.
-Up until this point we have not talked about forks or your repos, as we want to make sure that you setup and commit code to the 227 repo from Webstorm.
+Up until this point we have not talked about forks or your repos, as we want to make sure that you setup and commit code to the 227 repo from WebStorm.

 To set up a fork, merely go to the comp227 webpage from your repo.
 This can be accessed if you go to *`github.com/comp227/lab3-yourusername`*